MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-howto.md

 ### Architecture for an active/hot standby

 Replicating and updating the Azure Data Explorer setup will linearly increase the cost with the number of replicas.
-In order to optimize cost, you can implement an architectural variant to balance time, failover, and cost.
+To optimize cost, you can implement an architectural variant to balance time, failover, and cost.

 :::image type="content" source="media/bcdr/active-hot-standby-scheme.png" alt-text="Architecture for an active/hot standby":::

 In this example, cost optimization has been implemented by introducing passive Azure Data Explorer replicas.
-These replicas are only turned on in case of a disaster in the primary region (for example, region A).
+These replicas are only turned on if there's a disaster in the primary region (for example, region A).

 Only one cluster is ingesting data from the EventHub.
-The primary cluster in Region A is performing a [continuous export](https://docs.microsoft.com/azure/data-explorer/kusto/management/data-export/continuous-data-export) of all data to a storage account.
+The primary cluster in Region A performs [continuous export](https://docs.microsoft.com/azure/data-explorer/kusto/management/data-export/continuous-data-export) of all data to a storage account.
 The secondary replicas have access to the data using [external tables](https://docs.microsoft.com/azure/data-explorer/kusto/query/schema-entities/externaltables).

-The replicas in Regions B and C do not need to be active 24/7, reducing the cost significantly.
-However, the performance of these replicas will not be as good as the primary cluster for most of the cases.
+The replicas in Regions B and C don't need to be active 24/7, reducing the cost significantly.
+However, the performance of these replicas won't be as good as the primary cluster for most of the cases.
 <!-- clusters vs replicas- consistency not 100% -->

 You can start/stop the secondary replicas using one of the following methods: